rust-unofficial/patterns/patterns/typestate.md

 This is one example of how to implement the pattern for a simple type that needs to be initialized or otherwise prepared before use
 (that is, it has two states: (), and Ready).
 More states and operations may be added to implement a more complex state machine.

-See http://cliffle.com/blog/rust-typestate/ for more in-depth examples and techniques.

 ```rust